Paying your rent in public housing

 Tenancy account numbers can be obtained from your local housing office.

-You should contact your local housing office as soon as you get billed for excess water or other costs.
+You should contact your local housing office as soon as you get billed for other housing costs.
 They may be able to help you put together a plan for future bill payments.

 - direct debit from your bank or credit union account